-- Changes discussed and approved by SCAC September 2016-June 2017 are in yellow highlight in the draft. - Deletions approved by SCAC have been removed from the draft. - Previous suggestions that were rejected by the SCAC have been removed. - Discovery Subcommittee suggested changes are underlined.
+- Proposed rule amendments based on SCAC discussions September 2016-June 2017 are in yellow highlight in the draft. - Deletions based on SCAC discussions September 2016-June 2017 have been removed from the draft. - Previous subcommittee suggestions that were rejected by the SCAC have been removed. - Discovery Subcommittee new suggested changes are underlined.